managedit/kohana-gearman/guide/gearman.examples.md

 [!!]
 This assumes the worker and task from below

 	class Controller_Demo extends Controller {

-		public function action_reverse($workload = 'Testing')
+		// This method runs a single job in the foreground. public function action_reverse($workload = 'Testing')
 		{
 			ob_end_flush();